Two planned suicides shaped Joey Jewish’s new album ‘American Dream’

 That night, Joey pleaded for help from God with his drinking problem and made a promise to fully serve God for the rest of his life.

-Joey testifies that being able to see how he touched the heart of that young lady at the show in Santa Barbara who was experiencing these same sort of troubles has affected his music career substantially, causing him to understand the amount of influence he can have as an artist.
+Joey testifies that being able to see how he touched the heart of that young lady at the show in Santa Barbara who was experiencing these same sorts of troubles has affected his music career substantially, causing him to understand the amount of influence he can have as an artist.

 This serious and prayerful approach can be heard in Joey’s latest release, American Dream, which was released on May 15, in which Joey attempts to critique our modern perception of success in America.